sbougerel/kdtree-index/README.md

 # kdtree_index
 High performance spatial index container to perform fast nearest neighbor searches and range queries.
 Built for C++1x; compatible with standard containers, iterators and algorithms.

+## Status
+Still in the works.
+Come back soon.